 The data retrieval process for the collection LC Types (LC_TYPE field value beginning with ‘C’) and the rest of the LC Type differs and both processes are explained below.

 Note: in both the cases as mentioned above, the transactions belonging to LC_TYPE ‘RUS’ and the transfer LC_TYPES i.e. those which begin with ‘ET’.
-This condition was included based on the SME judgement as ‘RUS’ do not have required fields as these are not mandatory.
+This condition was included based on the SME judgement as expand scope of coverage to include RUS (Reimbursement Unconfirmed Sight) transactions when the applicant or beneficiary is a non-BOC party.
 The Transfer LCs are of the child LC Types and therefore would have all the field values identical to the parent LC record.
 Including this field would have resulted in duplication of records as the parent LC Types are monitored by default based on the conditions listed.
 Additionally, transactions with ‘ZZ’ values for the field ‘ACT_GOODS_DESC’ are ignored

 For LC Types other than collections (i.e. recognized by the LC_TYPE field value which do not begin with ‘C’) the transactions are extracted based on the DOC_RECE_DT field value falling between @LOOKBACKSTART and @CURRPERIODEND